kfrajtak/WinAppDriver/README.md

 Currently there is no installer.
 Clone the repository and build the executable from the sources.

 ## Selenium
+### Client driver version
+Latest client driver version 3.141.0.0 must be used when calling the server.

-Which Selenium commands are implemented?
+### Which Selenium commands are implemented?
 - [X] acceptAlert
   - default captions to locate the accpet button are `Ok` and `Yes`, additional captions can be added by setting `acceptAlertButtonCaptions` capability with a semicolon separated list of values
 - [X] actions